 - The work should be a truly new initiative, not a funding request for work in progress.

 *Translational component section: Applicants will be required to explain how their proposed project will involve clinical work with direct patient contact, OR how the results of their proposal will lead to next steps involving clinical work (ultimately with direct patient contact), with involvement at the Clinical Center a preference but not a requirement.
 Projects can include studies of patients, then, laboratory studies and then, back to patient studies.

 If you have specific questions about the peer review process, please contact BtB staff at BenchtoBedside@mail.nih.gov.

-Principal Investigators for all awarded projects will be required to submit annual progress reports on each project's status.
+Principal Investigators for all awarded projects will be required to submit annual progress reports on each project's status and extramural collaborators receiving administrative supplements are required to include a section in the parent grant RPPR on the progress made on the BtB project.
 BtB Program Staff will provide a template for the report and advance notice regarding the due date.
 See the current progress report templates.

 147 Awards at 82 U.S. and International Sites